 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were prescribed antianxiety drugs.
-These medications are generally used to treat patients experiencing anxiety and depression.
+This metric is an indication of the percent of long-term care residents who were prescribed antianxiety drugs.
+These medications are generally used to treat patients suffering from anxiety or depression.

 Managing Depression Among Residents